taranahassan/PyBer_Analysis/README.md

 In the second part of the analysis, we segregated and filtered the data further to isolate fares for the first quadrimester; January to end of April 2019.
 We tabulated the totals to get a total sum of fares per week in the month.
 Below is a sample of the code:<br>

 ![Weekly_fare_code_sample](https://github.com/taranahassan/PyBer_Analysis/blob/main/Image_examples/Weekly_fare_code_sample.png?raw=true)<br>

 A multiple line chart was created with the results from the second analysis.<br>

 ![PyBer_fare_summary](https://github.com/taranahassan/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png?raw=true)<br>

 Looking at the chart, we can see there is no speciifc pattern except towards the end of February where all 3 city types have a spike upwards.
 This could be due to number of rides occuring.<br>

+## Summary

+My recommendations would be to check if the fare rates in the suburban and rural areas are at par with the company or the urban cities' rates.
+Also alculating the average distance for each type of city and compare to understand if distance plays a role in the fare per ride for rural areas.
+This will also help isolating discrepencies if any for fare per driver.
+Lastly check if there is a need to increase the number of drivers in the rural area.